RunestoneInteractive/thinkcspy/_sources/SimplePythonData/Exercises.rst

                 #. ``6 % 6 = 0``
                 #. ``0 % 7 = 0``

     #.

-What is the order of the arithmetic operations in the following expression.
-Evaluate the expression by hand and then check your work.
+        What is the order of the arithmetic operations in the following expression.Evaluate the expression by hand and then check your work.

             2 + (3 - 1) * 10 / 5 * (2 + 3)

         .. activecode:: ex_2_2